vcz-fr/TheFollowUp/_posts/2017/08/2017-08-22-typing-latency.md

     url: "https://pavelfatin.com/typing-with-pleasure/"
     dead: false

-tweet: "A deep dive on what makes typing slow and unpleasant and how to improve each step"
+message: "A deep dive on what makes typing slow and unpleasant and how to improve each step"
 ---